acollign/netrunner-wiki/Progress-Report,-2015-Q4-(Fall).md

 2. Apocalypse finally forced us to make Architect truly untrashable.
 Thanks dersam!
 3. Chronos Protocol might be the most difficult identity implementation in the game, but justinliew conquered it like a champ!
 4. JoelCFC25 continues his reign as Jinteki.net's most active bug fixer and implementer of unwanted cards.
 Seriously, the guy's a machine.
+5. The legendary "subtypes-only" meta arrived with the implementation of Blackmail and DDoS.
+For 24 hours, runners couldn't install cards with no subtype or else their game would freeze.
+We fixed that bug but kept the new cards courtesy of dersam.
+6. GordonsBeard improved our Trace message logs to indicate the effect of the trace during the bidding phase.
+7. You can stop manually adjusting your Agenda Points...
+Global Food Initiative is properly starving runners of 1 point when stolen.

 ### New card implementations